tymrtn/gpt-image-1-mcp/README.md

 Make sure to:
 1. Replace `/path/to/dalle-mcp-server/build/index.js` with the actual path to the built index.js file
 2. Replace `your-api-key-here` with your OpenAI API key
-3. Set `SAVE_DIR` to the directory where you want to save generated images (optional)

 ### Available Tools